 - Professional Development Profile (PDP)

 - Summary of the Professional Development Profile (SPDP)

 - Continuing Professional Development Guidelines

-Self-Assessment is a tool for Members to reflect on their practice.
-Reflecting on their practice assists the Member to identify their priorities for continuous improvement of their professional knowledge, skills and judgement as they relate to the College’s Standards of Practice and code of ethics and assists them in identifying their learning goals and appropriate CEPD activities for the year ahead.
+Self-Assessment is a tool for Registrants to reflect on their practice.
+Reflecting on their practice assists the Registrant to identify their priorities for continuous improvement of their professional knowledge, skills and judgement as they relate to the College’s Standards of Practice and code of ethics and assists them in identifying their learning goals and appropriate CPD activities for the year ahead.
 Registrants are required to complete a self-assessment annually.

 Learning goals should be SMART (Specific, Measurable, Attainable, Relevant and Timely).
 A well-written goal contains an action or outcome that will assist in determining when the goal has been achieved.

 2. Continuing Professional Development (CPD)

-All Members are required to participate in CEPD activities to ensure their knowledge, skills and judgement remain current and responsive to changes in practice environments and advances in technology and continue to meet the Standards of Practice set by the College.
+All Registrants are required to participate in CPD activities to ensure their knowledge, skills and judgement remain current and responsive to changes in practice environments and advances in technology and continue to meet the Standards of Practice set by the College.

 Registrants are required to obtain a minimum of ninety (90) CPD credits every three (3) years and must document their participation in professional development activities in their Professional Development Portfolio (PDP) and their Summary PDP (SPDP).
 CPD credits are earned through participation in a variety of learning activities, giving Registrants the flexibility to choose the learning approach and activities that best meet their learning goals.